 Can I Work?

-If your doctor clears you to work, then our lawyers will most likely say yes, try to work.
+If your doctor clears you to work, our lawyers will likely say yes, try to work.
 If you can get a job and keep it, you will probably make more than what SSD provides.
-If you try to work but cannot, then it shows that you are truly disabled, which strengthens your claim.
+If you try to work but cannot, then it shows that you are genuinely disabled, which strengthens your claim.

 Is My Condition Considered a Disability?

 The Social Security Administration keeps a list of qualifying conditions, but you can still receive benefits even if yours is not on the list.
-Remember, the key is whether your illness or injury prevents you from working full time or forces you to work a lower-paying job than you had prior to the disability.
+Remember, the key is whether your illness or injury prevents you from working full-time or forces you to work a lower-paying job than before the disability.